zowe/docs-site/docs/extend/extend-desktop/zlux-workshop-user-browser.md

 }
 ```

-When the server runs, it will check for these types of files in its `pluginsDir`, a location known to the server through its specification in the [server configuration file](https://github.com/zowe/zlux/wiki/Configuration-for-zLUX-Proxy-Server-&-ZSS#app-configuration).
-In our case, this is `/zlux-example-server/deploy/instance/ZLUX/plugins/`.
+When the server runs, it will check for these types of files in its `pluginsDir`, a location known to the server through its specification in the server configuration file.
+In our case, this is `/zlux-app-server/deploy/instance/ZLUX/plugins/`.

 You could place the JSON directly into that location, but the recommended way to place content into the deploy area is through running the server deployment process.
 Simply: